radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 My cluster is deployed into Azure, West Europe, but you can do the exact same steps using the Google Container Engine or your on-prem cluster (note that you will not be given public IP addresses as is the case with Azure or GKE).

-Now to check that everything is configured, verify your cluster information and vesions.
+Now to check that everything is configured, verify your cluster information and versions.
 This is my starting point:

 ![](/img/article-photos/kubernetes-jenkins-azure/cluster-info.png)